-The amount and forms of the equity awards granted to our executive officers are determined after considering the factors described in "Compensation-Setting Process- Compensation Setting" above.
+The amount and forms of the equity awards granted to our executive officers are determined after considering the factors described in "Compensation-Setting Process-Compensation Setting" above.
 The size of the equity awards is also intended to be competitive and result in target total direct compensation opportunities that we believe are reasonable and appropriate taking into consideration the factors described in the preceding sentence.

-In March 2022, the talent and compensation committee approved equity grants in the form of restricted stock awards ("RSAs") to Messrs.
-Regan and Volkmer, each of which were effective April 1, 2022.
+In March 2023, the talent and compensation committee approved equity grants in the form of restricted stock unit awards ("RSUs") to Messrs.
+Regan and Volkmer, each of which were effective April 1, 2023.
+Mr. Young did not receive a 2023 RSU grant due to his termination of employment in March 2023.
+The talent and compensation committee approved an equity grant in the form of an RSU to Mr. Cox in December 2023, which was granted effective January 1, 2024.

 Differentiation was made among our executive officers based on the talent and compensation committee's review of the competitive market data for their respective positions, internal equity, past performance, and expected future contributions.
-Mr. Houston does not receive equity-based compensation in light of his significant ownership position in the company and the Co-Founder Grant he received in 2017.
-Mr. Young was not granted an equity award in 2022 because he was granted a meaningful performance-based equity award in late 2020 in connection with his promotion to President.
-The equity awards granted to our named executive officers in 2022 were as follows:
+Mr. Houston did not receive an equity grant in 2023 in light of his significant ownership position in the company and the Co-Founder Grant he received in 2017.
+The equity awards granted to our named executive officers in 2023 were as follows:

-Named Executive Officer RSAs (1) Aggregate Grant Date Fair Value (\$)
+Named Executive Officer RSUs (1) Aggregate Grant Date Fair Value (\$)

-Andrew W. Houston -
+Andrew W. Houston

-Timothy Regan 201,837 4,692,710
+Timothy Regan 220,222 4,761,200

 Timothy Young

-Bart E. Volkmer 134.558 3.128.474
+Bart E. Volkmer 159,049 3,438,639

+Eric Cox (2)

-(1) The time-based RSA awards granted to Messrs.
+(1) The time-based RSU awards granted to Messrs.
 Regan and Volkmer vest over a four-year period in equal quarterly installments.

-The equity awards granted to our named executive officers during 2022 are set forth in the "Summary Compensation Table for Fiscal Year 2022" and under "Grants of Plan-Based Awards in 2022" below.
+The equity awards granted to our named executive officers during 2023 are set forth in the "Summary Compensation Table for Fiscal Year 2023" and under "Grants of Plan-Based Awards in 2023" below.